Project-HINATA/segatools-banafix/doc/config/common.md

 Default `1`

 Enable IO4 port emulation.
 Disable to use the IO4 port on a real ALLS.

+### `foreground`

+Default `0`

+Only enables input when the game's main window is focused.
+This does not work for all games, notably APMv3, due to the game switching involved.

 ### `test`
 Default `0x31`